• Skip to primary navigation

 The welcome sign in Banff

-Calgary to Banff National Park by Car
+Driving from Calgary to Banff

 Fortunately, there are also plenty of car rental options at the Calgary airport.
 Book in advance to ensure less hassle:

-• We recommend booking via RentalCars.com, to select the cheapest rate or to book with whichever company you prefer.
+• We recommend booking via RentalCars.com to select the cheapest rate or to book with whichever company you prefer.

-If you are not interested in a traditional car rental through an agency, you can also rent cars through a website called Turo (think AirBnB for car rentals).
-The Calgary International Airport is a frequent pick up/drop off point.
+If you are not interested in a traditional car rental through an agency, you can also rent cars through a website called Turo (think Airbnb for car rentals).
+The Calgary International Airport is a frequent pick-up/drop-off point.

 Just arrived in Calgary and need a hotel?